(Photo contributor: Binita R. Shah, MD)

 The patient and/or care providers may be able to directly identify the involved toxin because of a known exposure (eg, medications taken, intentional overdose attempt, substance abuse, exposure to occupational chemicals).
 Determining whether the exposure was intentional or not may aid in assessing the reliability of the history given by the patient.
 Regardless of intent, patients may or may not report accurate amounts, and it may be necessary to search through medication containers and count the number of remaining pills or measure approximate quantities of liquid.

 Household Products Frequently Ingested by Young Children.
 Household cleaners, cosmetics, and plants are among the leading nonpharmaceutical agents ingested by children.
 Some of these products contain potential toxic substances including sodium hydroxide, alcohol, methyl salicylate (eg, Listerine), and sodium hypochlorite (eg, bleach).
 (Photo contributor: Ronak R. Shah, MD.)

 Medications and Poisons Frequently Ingested by Adolescents.
 Pharmaceutical agents and other substances that are intentionally ingested in the context of a suicide attempt by adolescents include analgesics, sedative-hypnotics, cyclic antidepressants, antihistamines, ethylene glycol, and windshield washer fluid (methanol).
 (Photo contributor: Ronak R. Shah, MD.)

-Prehospital health care workers may aid in identification of the toxin and information about dosage/route at the time of arrival in the ED with findings ...
+Prehospital health care workers may aid in identification of the toxin and information about dosage/route at the time of arrival in the ED with findings of containers or ...